rn1hd/rn1hd/README.md

 - While I greatly value the opportunity to work in my previous company to understand the real-world business operations, I **resigned** voluntarily to pursue other technologies for a better future within the **job market trends**, to accelerate my progress in acquiring needed technical skills, and to assess my knowledge by taking challenging activities aiming for an **industry level standard** during my gap period.

-#### **Question #2: What changes have been made since you resigned in your previous company?**
+#### **Question #2: What changes have been made since you resigned from your previous company?**

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

-- During my gap period, I am self-assessing my knowledge and skills that I will carry in the future with at least **60% mastery** following the **Software Development Life Cycle (SDLC)** process in order to achieve client and team member satisfaction, promote business growth, and eventually granting an access to a higher salary and more extensive benefits package that I deserve.
-While there is still a possibility to face some tasks that I have never experienced before beyond my skill set which is what the **40% remaining** means, the amount of pressure to catch up my overall skills and performance output in the fast-paced environment will not be as severe as not doing self-preparation to future business challenges beforehand. **Adaptability** is crucial in today's workplace and **growth** happens by doing things you are unqualified to do; so I think a highly efficient employee is by giving **60-40** performance in the business environment that should be fulfilled quickly, consistently, and efficiently.
+- During my gap period, I am self-assessing my knowledge and skills that I will carry in the future with at least **60% mastery** following the **Software Development Life Cycle (SDLC)** process to achieve client and team member satisfaction, promote business growth, and eventually granting an access to a higher salary and more extensive benefits package that I deserve.
+While there is still a possibility to face some tasks that I have never experienced before beyond my skill set which is what the **40% remaining** means, the amount of pressure to catch up my overall skills and performance output in the fast-paced environment will not be as severe as not doing self-preparation to future business challenges beforehand. **Adaptability** is crucial in today's workplace and **growth** happens by doing things you are unqualified to do; so, I think a highly efficient employee is by giving **60-40** performance in the business environment that should be fulfilled quickly, consistently, and efficiently.
 - I also compete in **[TypeRacer](https://play.typeracer.com/)**, an online global typing competition with amazing world champions out there as part of bringing this skill I have learned from my first job to the next stage where I can apply on essential projects and business missions like company meetings or dealing with clients through taking down important notes for future use.

 #### **Question #3: How is being a creative designer related to your goal as a Full Stack Developer?**